miktab/GovHack2021/README.md

 # GovHack2021 Runner up
 ![cert](www/certificate.png "Certificate")

-Prize Recipient for runner up in the Victorian Department of Premier and Cabinet’s Challenge:
-“Safeguarding citizens privacy and ownership of their personal data”.

 # To trust or not to trust?
 Is telling survey participants that their answers will remain anonymous really enough to elicit truthful responses from participants about sensitive issues?